What is the DGA?

 Regardless of the source of financing — a group of dentists or a major studio — the word ‘independent’ should refer to a spirit of filmmaking.
 An ‘independent film’ is one that tries to do something unique, that feels as though it comes from one person, that possesses authorial voice and doesn’t pander to what are perceived as commercial exigencies of the moment.
 We’re talking about personal cinema, really, regardless of scope or budget.
 The DGA exists to support that spirit of filmmaking. – Alexander Payne.

-In response to the changing economics of low-budget filmmaking, the Directors Guild of America regularly reviews and updates our Low Budget Agreement (LBA).
-The DGA’s LBA now covers narrative and documentary films intended for theatrical or home video/DVD release with budgets of up to $11 million.
+In response to the changing economics of low-budget filmmaking, the Directors Guild of America regularly reviews and updates our Low Budget Sideletter (LBSL).
+The DGA’s LBSL covers narrative and documentary films intended for theatrical or home video/DVD release with budgets of up to $11 million.
 The Agreement is structured in four levels:

-“Our Low Budget Agreement is remarkably flexible, particularly at the lowest tiers,” says DGA Associate National Executive Director/Western Executive Director G. Bryan Unger.
-“We think the LBA is a good deal for producers and our members, as well as a great way to bring new directors into the family.
-Our goal is to make the LBA a realistic option for films of any budget.
+“Our Low Budget Sideletter is remarkably flexible, particularly at the lowest tiers,” says DGA Associate National Executive Director/Western Executive Director G. Bryan Unger.
+“We think it is a good deal for producers and our members, as well as a great way to bring new directors into the family.
+Our goal is to make the LBSL a realistic option for films of any budget.
 One call to the DGA can clear up many misconceptions and provide information on how the Guild can be an ally in getting your film made.”

 In these times of rapidly changing technology and filmmaking techniques, the DGA has actively demonstrated its flexibility, foresight and commitment by helping me shoot and distribute a small independent labor of love digitally.
 The DGA made everything work within our low budget so I could have my strong Guild support crew. – Wayne Wang.